Rinky Hijikata: 2018–2021: Pro beginnings

 In March 2018, Hijikata made his ITF debut at the Australia F3 in Mornington, Australia.
 He won his first match the following week at the Australia F4.

 In October 2018, Hijikata won silver at the Tennis at the 2018 Summer Youth Olympics – Boys' doubles, teaming with Bulgaria's Adrian Andreev.

 In January 2019, Hijikata was given a wildcard into the 2019 Australian Open – Men's singles qualifying.
 He lost in the first round to Hiroki Moriya.

-In March, Hijikata reached the quarter-final and semi-finals in the ITF events in Mornington, Australia.
+In March, Hijikata reached the quarterfinals and semifinals in the ITF events in Mornington, Australia.
 Later that year, in September, Hijikata won his first professional singles title at the M15 Fayetteville, in Arkansas, United States.

 Hijikata received wildcards into qualifying for the Australian Open in both 2020 and 2021, losing in the second round both times.

 Hijikata won his second and third ITF titles in July 2021 and claimed a total of four ITF World Tennis Tour singles titles during 2021.
 He finished 2021 with a singles ranking of 369 as of 22 November 2021.

 2022: ATP & Major debut, Maiden win & Challenger title, top 200

 In January 2022, Hijikata made his ATP tour debut at the 2022 Melbourne Summer Set 1 after qualifying for the main draw.
 It was also Hijikata's first top 100 win, defeating world number 98 Henri Laaksonen in the final qualifying round.
 He lost in the first round to eventual finalist, Maxime Cressy.
 He also played doubles with Christopher O'Connell.

 Hijikata lost in the second round of the 2022 Australian Open – Men's singles qualifying.

 In April, Hijikata broke into the ATP top 300 after winning consecutive ITF tournaments in California in March 2022.

 In August, he qualified for the 2022 Los Cabos Open and reached the round of 16 recording his first ATP win after the retirement of the Mexican wildcard debutant Rodrigo Pacheco Méndez.
 He lost to top seed and World No. 1 Daniil Medvedev who recorded his 250th match win.
-As a result he moved one position shy of the top 200 on 8 August 2022.
+As a result, he moved one position shy of the top 200 on 8 August 2022.

 He made his Grand Slam debut at the US Open as a wildcard.

-He won his maiden Challenger title in Playford, Australia and moved 33 positions up into the top 160 at world No. 159 on 31 October 2022.
+Hijikata won his maiden Challenger title in Playford, Australia and moved 33 positions up into the top 160 at world No. 159 on 31 October 2022.
 He became the youngest Australian to win a Challenger title since 2018, when the-then 19-year-old Alexei Popyrin won in Jinan, China.